evan-krause/SensorR/README.md

 # SensorR

-## simple repo for r project related to orchardwatch sensors
+## repo for r project related to orchardwatch sensors